escatay/Task-42/README.md

         - Periodical
         - The Periodical basis function is used for phenomena that                  happen periodically.
 For example: oscillations, clustering or            time series analysis.
         - (B-Splines)
+          B-splines can be used to approximate splines over a set of               points.
+They are also used to approximate nonlinear functions             and non-periodic data.
+They can f.e. be used for computer                 aided geometry design programs.
         - (Cubic Spline)
+          A cubic spline is a piecewise cubic function presented as a               smooth curve with a given set of points.
+So it is used for               situations where smooth curves have to be modeled.
+It is an               efficient methods for data interpolation and is used by f.e.             engineering for curve fitting.

 - for the model: #Lea
     - dropdown menu?